 The Group is exposed to various types of financial risks, the most significant of which are foreign currency risk, interest rate risk, credit risk, liquidity risk and inflation risk.
 To manage this exposure, the Group employs risk management strategies including the use of derivatives such as interest rate swap agreements, and employ risk management systems such as risk identification, measurement, concentration limitation and supervision systems.
 Financial risk management is controlled by the Corporate Finance and Treasury Department following authorization by the most senior executive officer of the Company, as part of the respective policies adopted by the Board of Directors.
-See Note 5 to the 2018 Audited Consolidated Financial Statements for further details on the referred risks.
+See Note 1 to the 2019 Interim Consolidated Financial Statements and Note 5 to the 2018 Audited Consolidated Financial Statements for further details on the referred risks.